cuanvit/COMS-6998-HPML-Final-Project/README.md

   - Tokenizing and packing a finance news corpus
   - Running training for multiple epochs
   - Logging throughput, loss, and memory usage

+- **`llama_finetune/notebooks`**
+    All the notebooks used to run experiments with different batch sizes/parameters for Lora/mized precision

 ---